 Near the sea or water: In a few places in Iceland the road lies near the sea or water, where black ice can form on the road, as the surroundings are more humid than elsewhere.

 Shelter: If the road lies where it’s hard for the wind to get to it, e.g. through woods, near cliffs or other landscape formations that can provide shelter, you should drive carefully.
 When the winter is near or when it is coming to an end, places like these can have icy roads, especially late at night.

 Thermometer in the car: Most cars have a thermometer that can give you an idea about the temperature outside.
 But this is only a rough estimate, and it’s not good to rely entirely on the thermometer because the temperature on the road can be lower than the thermometer reads.
 If the thermometer shows 4-5° and the skies are clear, it’s a good reason to pay close attention to driving conditions, especially if the road is wet.

 The higher the altitude, the lower the temperatures: Mountain roads often have ice, even when other roads at lower altitudes are clear of ice.
 Places like Öxnadalsheiðin in the north, Hellisheiðin between Reykjavík and Hveragerði or Holtavörðuheiði in the south are known to have bad weather conditions even though the weather in town is good.

-We recommend you to pay special attention to the fact that even though the thermometer in the car tells you that the outdoor temperature is below 4-5°,the road temperature is most likely lover.
+We recommend, you pay special attention to the fact that even though the thermometer in the car tells you that the outdoor temperature is below 4-5°,the road temperature is most likely lower.
 This means that ice is more likely to form, especially if the road is wet.

-There are 6 types of icy conditions and we will start with the first four types that are easy to recognize;
+There are six kinds of icy conditions and we will start with the first four types that are easy to recognize: